-Ask anyone visiting San Diego what are the best things to do in San Diego.
+Ask anyone visiting San Diego what the best things to do in San Diego are.
 And one of the first responses is going to be to hike Torrey Pines.

-If you plan on visiting Torrey Pines keep in mind that because of its reserve status there are rules that you are asked to follow.
-No food is allowed on the reserve, therefore, leave your picnic at home.
+If you plan to visit Torrey Pines, keep in mind that there are rules that you are asked to follow because of its reserve status.
+No food is allowed on the reserve; therefore, leave your picnic at home.

 Be sure to bring your camera because you’re going to want to take some photos of the amazing views.
 However, leave your drone at home.
 They are not permitted.

 Torrey Pines is a must-visit when visiting San Diego.
 It is recommended to arrive early and enjoy the trails before the crowds.
-Torrey Pines is a very popular place for both visitors and locals alike.
+Torrey Pines is a trendy place for both visitors and locals alike.

 4. Potato Chip Rock Hike